Exploring Ireland, Europe & the world of food

 As members of the newly named Jones Generation and international housesitters, we travel the world on a retirement budget, with the occasional splurge.
 We decided we wanted to make Ireland our home so we could explore all the possibilities of travel here and in Europe.

 Canada is an incredible country to grow up in but sadly not an affordable one I know it sounds weird but Europe can be much less expensive, and of course, travel here is effortless and cheaper(none of those long flights from Canada).

 International housesitting makes us sound like James Bond wannabees but it is a brilliant way to visit places you may never have been able to afford to, see historic sites, live in different cultures and enjoy some of the best food the world has to offer.

 I have to add here that my issues are relatively mild compared to some travellers and it doesn’t stop me from doing anything I want to do.
 I’ve never been a hiker or camper so I don’t miss either of these.
 Check out our Web-Stories which are like little mini videos of some of our posts.

 It also drives me nuts when I read other travel articles and they don’t provide me with the information that I find useful.
-For example when I travel I like to know the “how of it”.
+For example, when I travel I like to know the “how of it”.
 We recently took the ferry from Ireland to France to housesit but nowhere could I find the information on how it works, what to expect, or what the procedure was.
-So when I wrote the article I tried to explain all of that – what I consider critical information to make the trip easy and less anxiety ridden.
+So when I wrote the article I tried to explain all of that – what I consider critical information to make the trip easy and less anxiety-ridden.